-"PRC", "China" or "mainland China" the People's Republic of China and, except where the context requires and only for the purpose of this interim report for geographical and statistical reference only, references in this interim report to the PRC or China do not include Taiwan, Hong Kong or Macau; the term "Chinese" has a correlative meaning "SEC" the U.S. Securities and Exchange Commission "SFO" the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) "Share(s)" ordinary share(s) with a nominal value of HK\$0.001 each in the share capital of our Company "Shareholder(s)" holder(s) of Share(s) of the Company from time to time "SJM" Sociedade de Jogos de Macau, S.A., one of the six gaming operators in Macau and one of the three concessionaires "Trust" the trust constituted by the Trust Deed to service the employee ownership scheme "Trust Deed" the trust deed entered into between the Company and the Trustee (as may be restated, supplemented and amended from time to time) on 30 June 2014 "Trustee" the trustee appointed by the Company for the purpose of the Trust, and as at the date of this interim report, Computershare Hong Kong Trustees Limited, a company incorporated in Hong Kong and having its registered office at 46th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong "US\$" United States dollars, the lawful currency of the United States "U.S. GAAP" the Generally Accepted Accounting Principles of the United States "Venetian Macau" Venetian Macau, S.A., one of the six gaming operators in Macau and one of the three sub-concessionaires "WM Cayman Holdings Limited I" WM Cayman Holdings Limited I, a company incorporated on 7 July 2009 as an exempted company with limited liability under the laws of the Cayman Islands and a wholly-owned subsidiary of Wynn Group Asia.
-Inc.
+"MOP" or "pataca" Macau pataca, the lawful currency of Macau "NASDAQ" National Association of Securities Dealers Automatic Quotation System "Palo Real Estate Company Limited" or "Palo" Palo Real Estate Company Limited, a limited liability company incorporated under the laws of Macau, subject to Ms. Linda Chen 10% social and voting interest and MOP1.00 economic interest in WRM, an indirect wholly-owned subsidiary of the Company "PRC", "China" or "mainland China" the People's Republic of China and, except where the context requires and only for the purpose of this interim report for geographical and statistical reference only, references in this interim report to the PRC or China do not include Taiwan, Hong Kong or Macau; the term "Chinese" has a correlative meaning "SEC" the U.S. Securities and Exchange Commission "SFO" the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) "Share(s)" ordinary share(s) with a nominal value of HK\$0.001 each in the share capital of our Company "Shareholder(s)" holder(s) of Share(s) of the Company from time to time "SJM" SJM Resorts, S.A., formerly known as Sociedade de Jogos de Macau, S.A., one of the six gaming operators in Macau and one of the three concessionaires "Trust" the trust constituted by the Trust Deed to service the employee ownership scheme "Trust Deed" the trust deed entered into between the Company and the Trustee (as may be restated, supplemented and amended from time to time) on 30 June 2014 "Trustee" the trustee appointed by the Company for the purpose of the Trust, and as at the date of this interim report, Computershare Hong Kong Trustees Limited, a company incorporated in Hong Kong and having its registered office at 46th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong